jessepav/lacygoill-wiki-backup/awk/sed.md

 ##
 ## When do I need the `-e` option?

-Only when you supply more than one instruction on the command-line.
+Only when you supply more than one statement on the command-line.
-It tells sed to interpret the next argument as an instruction:
+It tells sed to interpret the next argument as an statement:

-    $ sed -e 'instruction1' -e 'instruction2' input_file
+    $ sed -e 'statement1' -e 'statement2' input_file

-When there is  a single instruction, sed  is able to make  that determination on its own:
+When there is  a single statement, sed  is able to make  that determination on its own:

-    $ sed -e 'instruction' input_file
+    $ sed -e 'statement' input_file
     ⇔
-    $ sed    'instruction' input_file
+    $ sed    'statement' input_file

-## How to specify multiple instructions on the command-line?
+## How to specify multiple statements on the command-line?
 (2)

-Separate the instructions with a semicolon:
+Separate the statements with a semicolon:

     $ sed 's/pat1/rep1/; s/pat2/rep2/' input_file
                        ^

-Or precede each instruction by `-e`:
+Or precede each statement by `-e`:

     $ sed -e 's/pat1/rep1/' -e 's/pat2/rep2/' input_file
           ^^                ^^

-## How to combine several scripts (`-f`) and/or expressions (`-e`)?
+## How to combine several scripts (`-f`) and/or statements (`-e`)?

 Simply use as many `-f` and/or `-e` options as needed.
 Their concatenation will be the resulting script.

 ##
-## Which option is implied by `-i`?
+## Which options are implied by `-i`?

-`-s`.
+`-n` and `-s`.

-That is,  when you ask  sed to edit  files in-place, it  automatically considers them as separate.
+`-s`  means that  when you  ask  sed to  edit files  in-place, it  automatically considers them as separate.

 ## How to make sed create a backup of a file before editing it in-place?